Updated on 18th September 2025 | 3:21 PM | #XATSyllabus2026

 Abhijit Guha |

-The XAT Exam is recognized as one of the toughest MBA Entrance Exams due to its high difficulty level.
+The XAT Exam is recognised as one of the toughest MBA Entrance Exams due to its high difficulty level.
 This difficulty can benefit candidates in preparing for other MBA entrance exams.
 The first three sections carry the most weight in terms of pattern and percentile calculation.
 All sections are equally important due to their similar numbers of questions and sectional cutoffs.
-Many candidates consider the Decision Making section to be crucial as its preparation is quite challenging.
+Many candidates consider the decision-making section to be crucial as its preparation is quite challenging.
 Therefore, thorough preparation according to the XAT syllabus is vital for clearing the XAT cutoff.

 If you are also preparing for CAT while preparing for XAT, except for the Decision Making section of XAT, your preparation strategy will remain the same.